+Section 4.1 presents summary LCA and LCCA results for the building scale mixed wastewater treatment systems.
+Section 4.2 describes detailed GWP, CED and NPV results.
+Due to a lack of available data, no uncertainty assessment was included in the analysis.
+Modest differences in potential environmental impact should not be taken to indicate significant differences in environmental impact when comparing treatment technologies.

 Mixed Wastewater Summary Findings

-Integrated summary LCIA, LCCA and LRV results are shown for building-scale systems treating mixed wastewater in Table 4-2.
-Impact assessment tradeoffs are seen across the different technology configurations assessed.
-Detailed descriptions of GWP, CED, and NPV are provided in Section 4.2.
-For the AnMBR, results vary notably depending on whether biogas sparging is intermittent or continuous.
-AnMBR systems with intermittent sparing may require the lowest net energy, but potentially result in poorer system performance.
-Both the AeMBR and RVFW show favorable results across the assessed LCA categories, but costs are higher for the RVFW system.
-The AeMBR with thermal energy recovery achieves the lowest GWP and fossil fuel depletion impacts, but shows somewhat higher impacts for certain results’ categories compared to the AeMBR system without thermal energy recovery.
+Table 4-1 presents summary LCA, LCCA and LRV results for building scale systems treating mixed wastewater.
+Figure 4-1 presents comparative LCA and LCCA results, relative to the maximum impact result in each category.
+The AeMBR without thermal recovery demonstrates the lowest environmental impact in five of eight impact categories.
+The RVFW is the second best performing treatment system across the assessed LCA categories, but has the highest life cycle cost.
+The AeMBR with thermal energy recovery achieves the lowest GWP and fossil fuel depletion impacts, but shows increased environmental impacts in the other LCA impact categories compared to the AeMBR system without thermal energy recovery.
 This is attributable to the additional electricity required to recover the thermal energy.
 While natural gas is displaced in the thermal energy recovery system, the net increase in electricity consumption outweighs this benefit for specific impact categories such as acidification potential, particulate matter formation potential, eutrophication potential, and smog formation potential.
+For the AnMBR, results vary notably depending on whether biogas sparging is intermittent or continuous.
+The AnMBR with continuous sparging demonstrates the highest environmental impact results in six of eight impact categories.
+AnMBR systems with intermittent sparing have the lowest CED, and are much more environmentally competitive with other treatment options, but potentially result in poorer system performance as a result of increased membrane fouling.
 Since the AeMBR is a current commercial technology and the alternative systems are still emerging technologies, there are likely opportunities to optimize performance of the alternative systems as they become commercialized.

 Significant water use savings are seen for all systems.
-This is the main benefit for application of these NPR technologies.
+This is a primary benefit of applying these NPR technologies.
 Since the overall water savings is driven almost exclusively by the supply of recycled water, which does not vary across the compared technologies, detailed results are not presented for the water use category.
 Water use savings include the direct quantity of drinking water displaced as well as any drinking water that may have been lost during distribution.